Msturroc/VariogramAnalysis.jl/README.md

 ## Performance and Use Cases

 Global Sensitivity Analysis is not a one-size-fits-all problem.
-The performance of a given method depends heavily on the characteristics of the model being analyzed.
+The performance of a given method depends heavily on the characteristics of the model being analysed.

-The VARS method, particularly with the `shifted_grid` sampling strategy implemented in this package, is exceptionally effective for models with **high-frequency, nonlinear, or interactive behavior**.
-It excels at detecting sensitivity in "rough" or complex response surfaces where traditional variance-based methods might struggle.
+The VARS method, particularly with the `shifted_grid` sampling strategy implemented in this package, is exceptionally effective for models with **high-frequency, nonlinear, or interactive behaviour**.
+This efficiency in higher dimensions makes it a strong candidate for the global sensitivity analysis of large (e.g., 30-50 dimensional) **systems biology or biological models**, which frequently exhibit precisely these complex characteristics.

 The plot below shows a comparison of GSA methods on the highly nonlinear Sobol-G function.
 As the dimensionality of the problem increases, `VariogramAnalysis.jl` (VARS, orange triangles) consistently provides the most accurate results for a given computational cost compared to other common methods.